Why do I receive an automatic reply in response to my email?

 Only upon request from the Hubert Bals Fund, you can submit an updated online version.

-The selection committee will reach their final decision on all Post-production projects by the end of November 2013 and you will be notified by e-mail.
+The selection committee will reach their final decision on all Post-production projects after approximately 3 months and you will be notified by e-mail.

 Yes there is.
 When the form is not yet available in MyIFFR, you can check the required information that will be asked for on the form here